powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### HVDC line

-Open Load Flow also supports networks with HVDC lines (High Voltage Direct Current).
+Open Load Flow also supports networks with HVDC lines (High Voltage Direct Current lines).
 An HVDC line is connected to the rest of the AC network through HVDC converter stations, that can be either LCC (Line-Commutated Converter) or VSC (Voltage-Source Converter).

 (ac-flow-computing)=
 ## AC flows computing